 Ozone Therapy Practitioner Training

-Two-day programme covering all aspects of ozone therapy practitioner training using the Herrmann Medozon Comfort medical device
+One day programme covering all aspects of ozone therapy practitioner training using the Herrmann Medozon Comfort medical device

 The course is designed to give a practitioner (nurse/doctor/therapist) an understanding of ozone therapy with detailed subject matter and practical hands-on demonstrations